 Parents may borrow through the PLUS Loan Program on behalf of their dependent undergraduate students who are enrolled in an eligible program of study.
 Students must be enrolled for a minimum of six credits and be making satisfactory academic progress.
-The interest rate is variable not to exceed 9 percent.
+The interest rate is fixed at 8.5 percent.
 Repayment begins 60 days after the last disbursement of the loan term.
 Approval is based on a satisfactory credit rating.